deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 ***Rachel “Ray” Wheeler***

 “Christ.
-It’s like very time I think I figured out how big it is, it just gets bigger again…”
+It’s like every time I think I figured out how big it is, it just gets bigger again…”

 Ray jumped.
 Spears’ comment was the first any of them had spoken in a few minutes, and a cathedral hush had fallen over the whole flight deck as they drew closer and closer to the ring.
 Its sudden interruption was jarring.